apache/incubator-retired-iota/fey-core/README.md

 ### Fey Logging

 Fey uses _logback.xml_ to configure its logs.
 By Default, Fey appends the logs to STDOUT.
 You can change the configuration to log a file or you could log to both.
-If you ssave the log to a file the default location would be at `${HOME}/.fey/logs/`.
+If you save the log to a file the default location would be at `${HOME}/.fey/logs/`.
 Fey uses a Rolling File Appender where each log file has a max size of one megabyte (1MB) and it keeps 30 log files at maximum.

 In Fey the default log level is `DEBUG` for the entire system, and the other configuration offered by Fey are log level .